Over and over, we read the stories of celebrities who died with an estate plan.

 Another person who tried to age in place but failed to plan his estate’s future is Marvel Comics legend Stanley Lieber, also known as Stan Lee.
 Almost everyone on the internet knows who Stan Lee is, famous for being the co-creator of comic book heroes like Spider-Man, Iron Man, The Incredible Hulk, and The Avengers.

-Stan Lee left one of the biggest and most controversial webs, so much that his story became a cautionary tale among estate planning attorneys everywhere.
+Stan Lee left one of the biggest and most controversial webs, so much so that his story became a cautionary tale among estate planning attorneys everywhere.
 Among the many issues, people were not clear whether Lee left a will or a trust.

 Well into his incapacity, people have tricked him into signing away his estate, including his name and likeness.

 By his death in 2020, his wife of almost 70 years was already dead for three years.
 Most of his estate, valued at around $50 million, went to his daughter, J.C.
-Lee, who reportedly had a falling out with his father years before.
+Lee, who reportedly had a falling out with her father years before.

 Whether Lee intended that or not, he did not prepare his estate enough for his eventual incapacity and death.